gitlabhq/gitlab-runner/docs/security/index.md

 Runners use a token to identify to the GitLab Server.
 If you clone a runner then the cloned runner could be picking up the same jobs for that token.
 This is a possible attack vector to "steal" runner jobs.

+## Network Segmentation

+The GitLab Runner is designed to run user-controlled scripts.
+To reduce the attack surface if a job is malicious, you can consider running them in their own network segement.
+This would provide network separation from other infrastructure and services.

+All needs are unique, but for a cloud environment, this could include:

+- Configuring runner virtual machines in their own network segment
+- Blocking SSH access from the Internet to runner virtual machines
+- Restricting traffic between runner virtual machines
+- Filtering access to cloud provider metadata endpoints

+NOTE:
+All GitLab Runners will need outbound network connectivity to GitLab.com or your GitLab instance.
+Most of jobs will also require outbound network connectivity to the Internet - for dependency pulling etc.